oworldbankru/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab03_Canvas_App.md

 8. Wait for import to complete and click **Close**.

-9. Navigate to both the model driven and canvas apps you’ve created and add a few records, test the apps.
+9. Navigate to both the model driven and canvas apps you’ve created and add a few records to test the apps.